Tournament Bracket Calculator

 Frequently asked questions

-How many rounds does a single-elimination tournament with 64 players need?
+How many rounds does a single-elimination tournament need?

-How is a double-elimination bracket different and how many rounds does it require?
+How is a double-elimination bracket different from single-elimination?